TanguyLallemand/epistasy-detection-smmb-aco-vns/vns/readme.md

 In the makefile please change BOOST_FOLDER value with path of the installed BOOST library on current workstation.
 Moreover, please check if current g++ version is compatible with C++11 functionalities (version >= 5.0).
 Please also check BOOST library.
 Authors cannot guaranty compatibility with other BOOST version even if BOOST version seems to be compatible.
 For this method version 1.61.0 was employed.
 ### Compilation
-To compile this method, please call those lines a the root of the project:
+To compile this method, please call those lines at the root of the project:

     cd vns
     make